MRC 1138−262: History

-In 1948, The Council for Scientific and Industrial Research (now the Commonwealth Scientific and Industrial Research Organisation), part of the University of Sidney, created the Radiophysics Division, led by Bernard Yarnton Mills, who, the next year, began developing new tools and techniques for radio astronomy.
+In 1948, The Council for Scientific and Industrial Research (now the Commonwealth Scientific and Industrial Research Organisation), part of the University of Sydney, created the Radiophysics Division, led by Bernard Yarnton Mills, who, the next year, began developing new tools and techniques for radio astronomy.
 The result was the Mills Cross radio telescope, installed in Fleurs (now Badgerys Creek), which began operating in 1964.
 Between 1958 and 1961, astronomers Bernard Mills, Bruce Slee, and Eric Hill published the Catalogue of Radio Sources (later known as the MSH Catalogue), in which some 2,200 radio sources were introduced.
 This work was the first study on this wavelength in the southern hemisphere.

 This work classifies sources of radio emissions into lists that correspond to the time of right ascension, ordered by the minute.
 In the second part, titled, A Catalogue of Radio Sources Between Declinations –20° and –50°, in the list at 11:36, there appears a never-before-observed object, that has a spectral flux density of 28×10^-26 W·m^{2}/Hz (equivalent to 28 fu, the unity of flux density used in astronomy).

 Between 1964 and 1968, the astronomers at the Parkes Observatory, in operation since 1961, compiled the Parkes Catalogue, with the intention of expanding the findings of the MSH Catalogue.
 The first part included 297 sources of radio emissions with a declination between –60° and –90°, 51 of which were previously unknown.
 The Parkes Catalogue provides the first appearance of code 1138−26, in which 1138 corresponds to the hour and minute of the right ascension and –26 with the degrees of the declination, which are the same features identified in the MHS Catalogue in list 11, number 27.
 This entry corresponds with the Spiderweb Galaxy.